Bahawalpur Saddar Tehsil: History

 Prior to the independence of Pakistan, Bahawalpur was the headquarters tehsil of the state and nizamat of Bahawalpur.
 The population, according to the 1901 of census, was 91,954, compared with 90,031 in 1891.
 The chief city Bahawalpur, also the capital of the State, had a population of 18,546.
 The tehsil contained 107 villages.
 The total land revenue and cesses between 1905 and 1906 was one hundred thousand.

 Saraiki is the most spoken language in Bahawalpur.
 Punjabi is also spoken by number of people.

+Demographics

+Population

+As of the 2023 census, Bahawalpur Saddar Tehsil has population of 675,950.